 To the surviving veterans and their families – on your last formal parade together – I thank you for your service.

 I salute your record as soldiers on both combat and moral battlefields, and for your contribution to the post-war Australia that all Australians consequently enjoy.

 Lest we forget.

 Lieutenant Colonel Neil James has served in the Australian Army since 1973.
-In 1976 he graduated from the Royal Military College, Duntroon, into the Australian Intelligence Corps and undertook his regimental training as a rifle platoon commander with 1RAR in Australia and Malaysia.
+In 1976 he graduated from the Royal Military College, Duntroon, into the Australian Intelligence Corps and undertook his initial regimental duties as a rifle platoon commander with 1RAR in Australia and Malaysia.
 His other overseas deployments have included further operational service in Kashmir and Iraq, a regimental exchange posting with the British Army in West Germany, an instructional exchange position in Canada and a staff exchange in New Zealand.
 He has also served on the teaching staff at the School of Military Intelligence and the Army Command & Staff College, and was foundation director of the Army’s “think-tank”, the Land Warfare Studies Centre.
 Since transferring to the Army Reserve in 2004 he has served with the Australian Army History Unit as a research historian in order to preclude conflicts of interest with his civil responsibilities as executive director of the Australia Defence Association.
 His ADA role includes a wide range of public-interest advocacy activities, visits to defence force units throughout Australia, Iraq, Afghanistan and other regions, participation in Australian and international conferences on strategic policy issues, and being a visiting lecturer at several military and civil tertiary institutions.

 Lieutenant General John Coates, An Atlas of Australia’s Wars, second edition, Oxford University Press, South Melbourne, 2006, pp196-227.